 Coffee.
 It’s been praised and it’s been vilified.
 Fortunately, there is more scientific research supporting the benefits of drinking coffee than reasons why it might be detrimental to your health (which mostly revolve around just drinking too much).
 Coffee is one of the richest sources of antioxidants you can find.
 This is great news for the brain, especially since most coffee drinkers have at least one to two cups of coffee a day.
 Again, when consumed in moderation, the benefits outweigh the risks with our favorite beverage.
 Researchers have identified over one thousand antioxidants in coffee including compounds that activate antioxidants, that also protect blood vessels in the brain.

 Blueberries are packed with antioxidants that may delay brain aging and improve memory.
-Add them to smoothies, oatmeal, salads or just have them around to snack on.
+Add them to smoothies, oatmeal, and salads or just have them around to snack on.

 Fatty fish have high amounts of omega-3 fatty acids, a major contributor to brain health.
 Omega-3s play a role in improving memory and enhancing mood, as well as protecting the brain against decline.
 Omega-3s are known for their powerful anti-inflammatory effect on the body.